AKB48: 2015: Koko ga Rhodes da, Koko de Tobe! and 0 to 1 no Aida

 On January 21, 2015, the group released its fourth studio album, Koko ga Rhodes da, Koko de Tobe!.
 On March 4, the group released the single "Green Flash".
 The group became the first group who sold their 20 consecutive singles in 1 million on the first week.
 On March 26, member Rina Kawaei announced her graduation from the group in order to continue her acting career on her own, stating that the previous incident and long period of rest brought her to reflect on her future without depending on the group.

 On May 10, AKB48 was invited to the annual Japan Day festival in New York, their second performance in the city since 2009.
-A small away team consisting of members Rina Hirata, Ryoka Oshima, Haruna Kojima, Tomu Mutou, Saho Iwatate and Rina Nozawa performed a total of five songs cheered by a crowd of 5000 attendants.
+A small away team consisting of members Rina Hirata, Ryoka Oshima, Haruna Kojima, Tomu Mutou, Saho Iwatate and Rina Nozawa performed a total of five songs cheered by a crowd of 5000 attendees.

 On May 20, the group released the single "Bokutachi wa Tatakawanai".

 June 6 saw the announcement of the seventh general election results.
 The event was broadcast live from Fukuoka Dome on Fuji TV, which reported an average viewer rating of 18.8% with a peak of 23.4%.
 A record 3.2 million votes were cast, with Rino Sashihara winning the poll for the second time with a record 194,049 votes.

 On August 26, the group released the single "Halloween Night".

 On October 25, 2015, during the handshake and autograph event at Pacific Yokohama had announced the details of AKB48's 42nd Single and Request Hour 2016.
 The 42nd single was released on December 9, 2015.
-Minami Takahashi was the Center in what will be her final appearance on an AKB48 single.
+Minami Takahashi was the Center in her final appearance on an AKB48 single.

 On November 18, the group released its third compilation album, 0 to 1 no Aida.
 This album marks the 10th anniversary of Japanese group, founded in 2005.

 The group's 42nd single "Kuchibiru ni Be My Baby" sold 813,044 copies on its first day of release.
 This brought their combined single sales to over 36,158,000 single albums sold, making them the artist with the highest number of single album sales in Japan, surpassing rock group B'z.